xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 and a robot cannot rely on our common sense when asked to act properly.

+TODO In 1986, talking counterfactuals to an audience of epidemiologists took

 ## The do-operator and the back-door criterion

 # CHAPTER 5 The Smoke-Filled Debate: Clearing the Air